 Computer geek is one of the titles that I proudly hold.
 Yet, I wear many other hats in my life also.
-It all started about 1990, around the time of discovery of the Internet, and from getting out of the military almost 10 years before.
+It all started about 1990, around the time of discovery of the Internet.
+I did get out of the military almost 10 years before.

-My youth was pretty traumatic, but I assure you that I am doing fine and do not want to recall the past anymore.
+My youth was pretty traumatic.
+I assure you that I am doing fine and do not want to recall the past anymore.

-I started tinkering with computers in the early 1990s and trying to figure out how the windows programs and hardware worked.
+I started tinkering with computers in the early 1990s.
+It was my goal to figure out how the windows programs and hardware worked.

-About 1998, I was already becoming a computer geek and learned to format a hard drive but within a few years, flashed my first BIOS.
-I got my first cable modem in about 2000.
+About 1998, I was already becoming a computer geek and learned to format a hard drive.
+Within a few years, flashed my first BIOS.
+My first cable modem came in about 2000.
 Goodbye AOL!

 Computer Geek in Training